 ×

 • GE

-The goal of this program is to improve management of inflammatory bowel disease (IBD) in clinical practice.
+The goal of this program is to improve the management of patient outcomes through knowledge of drug coverage in health insurance.
 After hearing and assimilating this program, the clinician will be better able to:

+×